Osceola National Forest

 Start your hike at Florida’s most significant Civil War historic site, the Olustee Battlefield.
 From here, the first mile of trail – dubbed the Nice Wander Trail – provides a surface suitable for the disabled to enjoy the outdoors, passing through a red-cockaded woodpecker colony.
 Then it’s into the forests, miles and miles of immersion in the pines broken up by boardwalks over bayheads and along seepage slopes where hooded pitcher plants thrive.
 Old forest roads are utilized in some places to connect segments of footpath.
 Watch blazing carefully.
 An open-sided shelter provides a peaceful campsite for backpackers.
 Expect a lot of wading after a heavy rain, as the footpath tends to collect water.

-Leaving the protection of the Osceola National Forest, the Florida Trail becomes a roadwalk on quiet back roads, broken up by short stretches of private lands as it makes its way to the Suwannee River.
+Leaving the protection of the Osceola National Forest, the Florida Trail becomes a short roadwalk on quiet back roads as it makes its way to the Suwannee River at Big Shoals State Park.
 Once along the Suwannee, you’ll enjoy the heavy shade of the hardwood hammocks as the trail traverses extremely rugged terrain, dropping in and out of many deep ravines along the river bluffs.
 Stream crossings range from walking across planks and logs to hopping over narrows.
 Marvel at the beauty of Big Shoals and Little Shoals, Florida’s roughest whitewater.